17 Nov Why Customer Experience (CX) Matters More Than Ever Before

 We marketers have our favorite topics.
 We love to sit around debating social media, e-commerce, CRO, UX/UI, Big Data.
 But these topics are only contributing factors in the rise of the empowered consumer and the revolution those consumers will bring to the business world.

 Consider this shift a peaceful transfer of power from retailers to consumers.
 Where the consumer was once informed, he is now truly empowered.
-He can dictate change at the highest levels of business.
+Consumers can tweet a single negative message and if that one message catches fire, it can easily obliterate a brand that’s spent years building up its image.
+The smartest businesses out there know this, which is why the customer now has the power to dictate change at the highest levels of the company.
 And the consequences for businesses who fail to grasp this fundamental shifting of the tectonic plates of the marketplace may face extinction sooner than they think.

 Let’s take a closer look at just how this transfer of power happens, and why you absolutely must adapt your approach to marketing — or risk a seller journey that leads ever-downwards and out.